wangzhenj321/Python-Manual/blog/anaconda.md

 # conda

+## Conda directory structure

+- `ROOT_DIR`

+    The directory that Anaconda or Miniconda was installed into.

+- `/pkgs`

+    Also referred to as `PKGS_DIR`. **This directory contains decompressed packages, ready to be linked in conda environments.** Each package resides in a subdirectory corresponding to its canonical name.

+- `/envs`

+    The system location for additional conda environments to be created.

+---

+The following subdirectories comprise the default Anaconda environment.
+Other conda environments usually contain the same subdirectories as the default environment.

+- `/bin`
+- `/include`
+- `/lib`
+- `/share`

 ## Error of `conda activate` on Windows

 The usage of `conda activate python36` on Windows results in the following error: